ovh/docs/pages/platform/kubernetes-k8s/upgrading-kubernetes-version/guide.en-au.md

 ## Go further

-To have an overview of OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes page](https://www.ovh.com/public-cloud/kubernetes/).
+To have an overview of the OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes page](https://www.ovh.com/public-cloud/kubernetes/).

-Otherwise to skip it and learn more about using your Kubernetes cluster the practical way, we invite you to look at our [tutorials](../).
+To learn more about how to use your Kubernetes cluster the practical way, we invite you to look at our [tutorials](../).

 Join our [community of users](https://community.ovh.com/en/).